Society and Culture

 Topics cover three broad groups:

-Whilst it is not necessary to complete Society & Culture in Stage 1 to do this subject in Stage 2 it is advantageous.
-Note: that most of the humanities subjects in Stage 1 will give you a reasonable skill foundation to do this subject.
+Although completing Society & Culture in Stage 1 is not required for taking this subject in Stage 2, it is beneficial.
+Most Stage 1 Humanities subjects will provide a solid skill foundation for this subject.

 ASSESSMENT